Egduffuu/RizzView/README.md

 # RizzView
-a WebView exploit that uses the "add person" button on signin so, i was watching dumb unenrollment vids on youtube i knew would not work, until there was one that utilised the ReadAndWrite signin to get an unblocked webview. so i made one that works - without even signing in!
+a WebView exploit that uses the "add person" button on signin ...
+HOW I FOUND IT!!! so, i was watching dumb unenrollment vids on youtube i knew would not work, until there was one that utilised the ReadAndWrite signin to get an unblocked webview. so i made one that works - without even signing in!
 # INTRUCTIONS!!!
 1. click on "add person" on signin (if u dont have this, it wont work for u)